About Crock Pot Bourbon Chicken

-I recently sent out a survey to those who subscribe to the Weekly Eatmail, asking what kind of recipes my most faithful would like to see here at Homemade Hooplah, and I was thrilled by how many people took the time to respond.
+I recently sent out a survey to my newsletter scribers, asking what kind of recipes my most faithful would like me to share, and I was thrilled by how many people took the time to respond.
 Seriously, you guys are awesome.

 The feedback from the survey was excellent and I feel like I’ve got a real “recipe game plan” to work with for the next few months.